eosho/langchain_store_insights_agent/README.md

 # 🏪 Store Insights AI

-A production-ready RAG (Retrieval-Augmented Generation) system that provides intelligent, natural language access to store performance data using LangGraph, LangChain, and Azure OpenAI.

-## 🎯 Overview

 Store Insights AI is an intelligent chatbot that answers questions about store performance, inventory, and operations using natural language.
 It automatically:

 - **Extracts entities** (store IDs, dates) from user questions